St Thomas Way

-After the exhibition in Hereford Cathedral, the artworks will set out on the trail themselves, on a pilgrimage of their own along St Thomas Way.
-There are 13 locations along the trail and Michelle is hoping to install the exhibition in as many of them as possible – these are some of the possibilities:
+After the exhibition in Hereford Cathedral, the artworks set out on the trail themselves, on a pilgrimage of their own along St Thomas Way.
+There are 13 locations along the trail and Michelle is continuing to install the exhibition in as many of them as possible – these are some of the locations:

 - St Fagans – Museum of Welsh Life TBC

 - Hereford Cathedral – 700th Celebrations for St Thomas Cantilupe – Jul-Sep